adam-poulton/slashdiablo-maphack/docs/Info-Window.md

   the screen.
 Ctrl-click it to reopen, shift-drag it to move it.
 * `.info` in chat opens it.

+Closing the window clears where you had got to, so it opens on a clean list rather than on the last thing you searched for.

 ## Runewords tab

 Every runeword recipe the game allows, searchable.